pojntfx/networked-linux-memsync/docs/main.md

 They can be broadly categorized into two types: minor and major.
 Minor page faults occur when the desired page resides in memory but isn't linked to the process that requires it.
 On the other hand, a major page fault takes place when the page has to be loaded from secondary storage, a process that typically takes more time and resources.

-To minimize the occurrence of page faults, memory management algorithms such as the afore-mentioned LRU and the more straightforward clock algorithm are often used.
+To minimize the occurrence of page faults, memory management algorithms such as the aforementioned LRU and the more straightforward clock algorithm are often used.
 These algorithms effectively manage the order and priority of memory pages, helping to ensure that frequently used pages are readily available in primary memory[@maurer2008professional].

 Handling page faults involves certain techniques to ensure smooth operation.
 One such technique is prefetching, which anticipates future page requests and proactively loads these pages into memory.
 Another approach involves page compression, where inactive pages are compressed and stored in memory preemptively.
 This reduces the likelihood of major page faults by conserving memory space, allowing more pages to reside in primary memory[@silberschatz2018operating].